-After the fixed period ends, your mortgage interest rate switches to the Standard Variable Rate (SVR), which means your rate could both rise or fall, depending on changes in the interest rate we charge.
+After the initial deal period ends, your mortgage interest rate switches to the Standard Variable Rate (SVR), which means your rate could both rise or fall, depending on changes in the interest rate we charge.

-Do not worry, we will contact you before your fixed rate ends so that you can make arrangements.
+Do not worry, we will contact you before your tracker rate ends so that you can make arrangements.